devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/05-remove-files.md

 `rm sample`{{execute}}

-You can check whether the file is removed or not..
+Now again when you list the files using `ls` command the sample file should be gone as you have removed it.

 `ls`{{execute}}